rust-lang/rust/src/doc/rustc-dev-guide/src/backend/backend-agnostic.md

 <!-- toc -->

-As of January 2021, `rustc_codegen_ssa` provides an abstract interface for all backends to implement, to allow other codegen backends (e.g. [Cranelift]).
+As of January 2021 <!-- date: 2021-01 -->, `rustc_codegen_ssa` provides an
+abstract interface for all backends to implement, to allow other codegen backends (e.g. [Cranelift]).

 [Cranelift]: https://github.com/bytecodealliance/wasmtime/tree/HEAD/cranelift